ajandali/applicationSecurity/Answers.md

 ### This repo is for the application security technical challenge given by Interact

-### Question 1: (Answering this question will be a mix from my eJPT exam and how i was able to identify and exploit vulnerabilities in order to pass the exam and also some logic vulnerabilities identified during my actual work)
+### Question 1: (Answering this question will be straight from my work experience throughout my career)
 Identify at least 5 distinct vulnerabilities.
 For each vulnerability, provide: o Vulnerability name